zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 - **Early adoption:** Drive the adoption of new processes, tools, and methods to improve the UX maturity of the organization.
 - **Public presence:** Be an active voice in the UX of DevSecOps and in the broader UX industry, and evangelize the learnings, successes, and methods of the department to the public.
 - **Supporting others:** Support peers in their working rhythm and self-care, and translate their successes, concerns, feedback, and morale to their managers and leadership.

+#### Principal Requirements

+A Principal Product Designer is expected to meet the [base requirements](#base-requirements-for-all-roles) and execute their responsibilities with a commitment to **innovation, thought leadership, and business outcomes** (e.g. [Annual Recurring Revenue (ARR)](/handbook/sales/sales-term-glossary/arr-in-practice/#annual-recurring-revenue-arr)).

 ## Foundations Specialty